drshahizan/learn-django/materials/django/topic/2-create.md

 Replace "appname" with the name you want to give your new app.
 This command will create a new directory with the same name as your app inside the project directory.

-### 4. Define your models: Now that you have created a new app, you can define your models in the models.py file inside the app directory.
+### 4. Define your models
+Now that you have created a new app, you can define your models in the models.py file inside the app directory.
 Models are used to define the data structure of your application.

-### 5. Create database tables: Once you have defined your models, you can create database tables by running the following command:
+### 5. Create database tables
+Once you have defined your models, you can create database tables by running the following command:

 ```
 python manage.py makemigrations